-In lieu of POLS 6002, a student may take an equivalent course approved by the student's supervisory committee.
+In lieu of POLS 6002, a student may take an equivalent course approved by the student's supervisory committee, the Public Administration field chair, and the Director of Graduate Studies.
 Equivalents would include courses from other departments covering advanced quantitative methods or qualitative analysis.
 An approved course taken at the ICPSR summer program at the University of Michigan or at the Institute for Qualitative and Multi-Method Research (IQMR) at Syracuse University would also qualify when taken as POLS 7975, "Independent Doctoral Research."